Related Links

 Biography

-Dr. Cao joined the faculty of Division of Gastroenterology at Washington University in July 2022.
+Dr. Cao joined the faculty of Division of Gastroenterology at Washington University in July in 2022.
 Dr. Cao was born in Chengdu in Southwestern China.
 After college at Zhejiang University, China, Dr. Cao entered the PhD program in Biochemistry at the University of Michigan, Ann Arbor.
 He then moved to New York where he obtained MD at Columbia University.
 Afterwards, he completed his residency in internal medicine at the University of California San Francisco and gastroenterology fellowship at Washington University in St. Louis.
-Dr. Cao’s research interests are in the mucosal immunity and precision medicine in inflammatory bowel disease.
-His clinical interests include colon cancer screening, gastrointestinal bleeding, microscopic colitis, dysphagia and gastroesophageal reflux disease.
+Dr. Cao’s main research interests are in the mucosal immunity and biomarker discovery in inflammatory bowel disease.
+His clinical interests include colon cancer screening, gastrointestinal bleeding, dysphagia and gastroesophageal reflux disease.
+He serves as an Associate Editor for Inflammation and is on the Editorial Board of Inflammatory Bowel Diseases.
+He is on external committees including National Scientific Advisory Committee of the Crohn’s & Colitis Foundation and Executive Committee of the Southern Society for Clinical Investigation.

 Research Interests

-I am broadly interested in disease-relevant cellular and tissue signaling pathways in inflammatory bowel disease (IBD, including Crohn’s disease and ulcerative colitis) using molecular and cell biology, multi-omics technologies (e.g., single-cell and spatial transcriptomics, proteomics, whole-genome/exome sequencing, metagenomics), murine models, and human tissues.
-We currently have four major focuses: 1) Innate lymphoid cells in murine IBD; 2) Innate immune mechanisms in perianal and fibrostenotic Crohn’s disease; 3) Multi-omics analyses of IBD-related complications, including inflammatory pouch conditions, perianal fistulizing Crohn’s disease, and microscopic colitis; 4) Biomarker discovery for IBD therapies (e.g., anti-IL-23s and JAK inhibitors) and diagnosis (e.g., fibrostenotic/stricturing Crohn’s disease).
-My laboratory is supported by the NIH/NIDDK, Crohn’s and Colitis Foundation, American Gastroenterological Association, Doris Duke Foundation, and Washington University Institute of Clinical and Translational Sciences.
-I serve on external committees including the National Scientific Advisory Committee of Crohn’s and Colitis Foundation.
+I am broadly interested in disease-related cellular and molecular pathways in inflammation of the digestive tract, including inflammatory bowel disease (IBD, Crohn’s disease and ulcerative colitis), IBD-associated tumorigenesis, and eosinophilic esophagitis (EoE).
+I am fascinated by the inter-connection of these pathologically distinctive diseases.
+We strive to uncover the pathogenic mechanisms and identify biomarkers and therapeutic targets using molecular and cell biology, multi-omics technologies (e.g., single-cell and spatial transcriptomics, proteomics, whole-genome/exome sequencing, metagenomics), preclinical models, and human tissues.
+Our current projects include: 1) Innate lymphoid cells (ILCs) in murine IBD; 2) Innate immune mechanisms in perianal and stricturing Crohn’s disease; 3) Multi-omics of IBD-related complications; 4) Biomarker discovery for IBD therapies (e.g., anti-IL-23s); 5) ILCs and myeloid-derived suppressor cells (MDSCs) in IBD-associated colorectal cancer; 6) ILC2s in murine and human EoE.
+My laboratory is currently supported by the NIH, Crohn’s & Colitis Foundation, American Gastroenterological Association, American College of Gastroenterology, and Washington University Institute of Clinical and Translational Sciences.

 Research Publications